cri-o/cri-o/docs/crio.conf.5.md

 ## CRIO.IMAGE TABLE
 The `crio.image` table contains settings pertaining to the management of OCI images.

 CRI-O reads its configured registries defaults from the system wide containers-registries.conf(5) located in /etc/containers/registries.conf.
-If you want to modify just CRI-O, you can change the registries configuration in this file.
-Otherwise, leave `insecure_registries` and `registries` commented out to use the system's defaults from /etc/containers/registries.conf.

 **default_transport**="docker://"
   Default transport for pulling images from a remote container storage.